 Focus on your target audience

 It’s crucial when starting your online business to define your target audience as specifically as possible.
 Secondly, you should think about how you address that audience in an appealing way.
 Make sure your content and story speak the language of your target group: young people in their twenties communicate in a different way than elderly people.

 Make a clear categorization

-A clear and neat categorisation of your products makes sure that potential customers can quickly navigate to their goal.
+A clear and neat categorization of your products makes sure that potential customers can quickly navigate to their goals.
 If visitors get confused because they do not know where to search for the product they need, you risk that they will buy it on a competitor’s webshop.

 Choose relevant filters